bioinfomaticsCSU/MAC/README.md

 ## Demo:

-Here we provide a demo for testing the performance of AMC, users can run the commandline:
+Here we provide a demo for testing the performance of MAC, users can run the commandline:

 ```
-php AMC.php soap_ctg.fa abyss_ctg.fa velvet_ctg.fa paired-reads_1.fastq paired-reads_2.fastq 250 600 /path_of_output/out_name
+php MAC.php soap_ctg.fa abyss_ctg.fa velvet_ctg.fa paired-reads_1.fastq paired-reads_2.fastq 250 600 /path_of_output/out_name
 ```